thomaszwagerman/fpl-solver/README.md

 configuration file.

-The introduction of **defensive contribution points** in 25/26, in particular, causes an issues because FPL do not provide any sensible data from which this can be deduced.
+The introduction of **defensive contribution points** in 25/26, in particular, causes an issues because the FPL API currently return '0' defensive contribution points, and does not provide any historic data.
+Once the season starts, these points will be taken into account by the algorithm

 ## ✨ Features